ZIRF - Individual counselling on returns

-The counselling services of the Information Centre for Voluntary Return (ZIRF) provide country fact sheets and answers to individual enquiries of those interested in returning.
+The counselling services of the Information Centre for Voluntary Return (ZIRF) provide informations of those interested in returning.

 The ZIRF thus offers targeted, individual counselling on assisted returns.
 A broad spectrum of questions is covered, such as

 - reconstruction aid,